 The Green City Challenge.
 The city of Barcelona would like to reduce private car use within the city, in particular by promoting use of bicycles.
 We would like to know more about how bikes are used by residents: Who uses them?
 Which neighborhood observes the most bike commutes?
 Where is infrastructure missing?
 Are there enough bicycle stands?
 Are there any streets where an exclusive use of bikes might be beneficial?

 The Goal.
-This challenge aims to provide the city of Barcelona with descriptive analyses, bike use maps, predictive analyses, digital tools, etc. The data challenge will be utilizing data coming from the Open Data BCN portal a key unit in the Barcelona Digital City Strategy, which contains data on population and demography of specific neighborhoods, information about bicycle use, or traffic and accidents in the city.
+This challenge aims to provide the city of Barcelona with descriptive analyses, bike use maps, predictive analyses, digital tools, etc. The data challenge will be utilizing data coming from the Open Data BCN portal a key unit in the Barcelona Digital City Plan, which contains data on population and demography of specific neighborhoods, information about bicycle use, or traffic and accidents in the city.
 In addition, data on complaints are available.
 All these data are accessible in various formats and can be linked to survey data.

 The Data Wrangling Teams.
 We will have 5 teams, each with 5 participants, digging into these questions.
 The teams will be grouped by the organizers with a focus on being interdisciplinary.

 Support from Experts.
 During the Green City Hackathon teams will be supported by researchers from the fields of data science and survey methodology.
-In addition, the Commissioner’s Office for Technology and Digital Innovation and the Data Office at the Barcelona City Council will assist the teams with their data expertise.
+In addition, the Commissioner’s Office for Technology and Digital Innovation and the Municipal Data Office at the Barcelona City Council will assist the teams with their data expertise.
 Once the hacking ends, every team presents their results to a panel of expert judges and audience members.
 Plus, Hackathon winners get the chance to present their results in a flash-talk following the BigSurv18 opening keynotes.

 Application.
 Simply indicate your commitment to participate on the BigSurv18 registration form.
 If you are not registering for BigSurv18, but are interested in participating in the Hackathon, apply now through August 30 by completing the short application using the following link.
 Applicants will be informed of the status of their application by September 15.